buzzfeed/sso/README.md

 SSO is used to provide single-sign-on authentication and authorization for internal web applications behind it by ensuring that only people in a specific email domain (and optionally users in specific Google Groups) can access them.
 It consists of two processes - `auth` and `proxy`.

-The main idea of COP is a "double OAuth2" flow, where `auth` is the OAuth2 provider for `proxy`, and Google or another third-party provider, is the OAuth2 provider for `auth`.
+The main idea of SSO is a "double OAuth2" flow, where `auth` is the OAuth2 provider for `proxy`, and Google or another third-party provider, is the OAuth2 provider for `auth`.

 In a nutshell: